 Read more: iPad Pro 12.9in (2020) review

 Final conclusions: Which iPad should you buy?

 The iPad 10.2in (2020) is a good option for newcomers and those whose usage will be light.
 Since Apple updated it with a better processor in September 2020 we are a lot more comfortable recommending it.

 For most people our recommendation would be the iPad Air (2020).
 The redesign in September 2020 has given it a more modern look and the new A14 processor will future-proof this model for many years.
 We love that it retains Touch ID via the power button, but expect some people will miss the Home button.
-However, Apple's increased the price of the Air and it's now $250/$250 more than the 10.2in iPad.
+However, Apple has bumped up the price of the Air and it's now $250/$250 more than the 10.2in iPad.

-If you are someone who will miss the Home button then the iPad mini (2019) is a good choice, although it's now over a year since Apple updated it.
+If you're attached to the Home button then the iPad mini (2019) is a good choice, although it's now nearly two years since Apple updated it.
 At £399/$399 the mini is only £70/$70 more than the iPad 10.2in and it's £180/$180 less than the iPad Air.
 It does have a nicer-feeling (laminated) screen, twice the storage and a considerably more portable chassis.
 Go for this if your priority is portability, but we'd suggest that the iPad might be a better option right now.